larastan/larastan/UPGRADE.md

 If your IDE complains about the return type annotation you may also use the PHPStan specific return type `@phpstan-return`

 #### Collection generics
 Generic stubs added to Eloquent and Support collections.
 Larastan is able to take advantage of this and returns the correct collection with its items defined.
-For example `Collection<User>` represents collection of users.
+For example `Collection<int, User>` represents collection of users.
 But in case Larastan fails to do so in any case, you can assist with adding a typehint with the appropriate annotation like `@var`, `@param` or `@return` using the syntax `Collection<Model>`

 ## Upgrading To 0.5 From 0.4